Reviewed Jun 4, 2026

 U.S. import tariff cost starts with the HTS classification, then adds country- and program-specific treatment such as Section 301, Section 232, preference programs, or AD/CVD risk.
 The correct answer depends on product facts, origin, entry date, and official source updates.

-A tariff notice can change treatment on a specific date.
+A tariff notice can change treatment on a specific entry date, and an exclusion or review window can make the answer different for two shipments with the same HTS code.
 Saved-code alerts are useful because a code that looked safe last month can become expensive before the next shipment.
+The practical workflow is to save the code, keep the country and supplier facts with it, and re-check the official source text whenever the alert says a program or source page changed.

 FAQ